-CEO Close-Up invites you to submit a proposal for presentation during the conference, which will be held January 10-11 at the JW Marriott Marco Island Resort in Marco Island, FL.
-This is an exclusive opportunity for NRECA Service Members to share knowledge and expertise with electric cooperative CEOs and General Managers.
+CEO Close-Up invites you to submit a proposal for presentation during the Conference, which will be held January 13-14, 2020 at the JW Marriott Desert Springs Resort in Palm Desert, California.
+This is an exclusive opportunity for NRECA Service Members to share your knowledge and expertise with electric cooperative CEOs and General Managers.

-October 5, 2018 – Last Day to Submit a Proposal
+August 2 – Last Day to Submit a Proposal (NO exceptions)

 Subject Matter Categories and Topic Ideas